aliimammadov/aliimammadov/README.md

 - 👋 Hi, I’m @aliimammadov
 - 👀 I’m Developer
-- 🌱 I’m currently learning PytHon
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...